 Frankly, that defeats the purpose of trying to heat a garage.
 This is why you may need to install insulation before adding a heater.
 If you already have a well-insulated garage, then congratulations, you don’t need to worry about this.

 The cost of insulating a garage depends on its overall size and what type of installation you add.
 Most likely, you’ll spend between 50 cents and $1.25 per square foot of wall and ceiling space, not counting any contractor costs if you ask for help.
 Expect a price between $400 and $1000 for most garages.
 Huge garages will, of course, cost more.

-Most people think mainly about blanket and roll insulation, but you may want to try rigid foam instead.
+Most people think mainly about blanket and roll insulation, but you may want to look for rigid foam insulation with a high R-value instead.

 Try to avoid installing carpet, though.
 That can seem like an appealing way to try and insulate a concrete floor.
-Still, it’s usually a bad idea, especially if you plan to ever open the garage door.
+Still, carpet in your garage is a bad idea, especially if you plan to ever open the garage door.
 If your garage door stays shut at all times, carpet might be a viable choice.